Booklover00/muckraker/pages/essay-02.md

 It was seasoned investigative journalist Brian Barger who, along with reporter Robert Parry, played a key role in exposing the link between contra groups and the US government.
 Their published article contained witness testimony from both the contra armies and the Reagan administration that showed a clear connection to drug trafficking and illegal funding.
 Brian Barger had already made a name for himself as a reporter that covered the Columbian drug cartels and had an impressive career at the *Washington Post*.

-{% include feature/pdf.html filename="d-all-19.pdf" caption="a document detailing CIA activities in Nicaragua" %}
+{% include feature/pdf.html filename="d-all-19.pdf" caption="A document detailing CIA activities in Nicaragua" %}

 ## Florence Graves & Capitol Hill